-The One-eyed Servant is not exactly what she was expecting, but an inspiring degree of hope changes her mood with excitement.
-When the one-eyed servant is finally introduced, a point is clearly made.
+The One-eyed Servant is not precisely what she was expecting, but an inspiring degree of hope changes her mood with excitement.
+When the one-eyed servant is introduced, a point is clearly made.
 A tale with a twist yet teaches us a valuable lesson.

-There is nothing better than to learn from someone else’s experience or wisdom, a short— but pleasant story, soon unfolds.
-An excellent tale for all ages, for how often do we forget our past experiences, a good reminder— to be sure.
+There is nothing better than to learn from someone else’s experience or wisdom, a short— but pleasant tale soon unfolds.
+An excellent story for all ages, for how often do we forget our past experiences, a good reminder— to be sure.

-The original short narrative is from a collection of short stories by Jean Ingelow, an English author and poet and was first published in 1865.
+The original short narrative is from a collection of short stories by Jean Ingelow, an English author and poet, which was first published in 1865.
 With the addition of some illustrations, and only a few – slight – changes to enhance a more modern reading experience, we hope you enjoy this short and pleasant tale.

 The One-eyed Servant

 Do you see those two pretty cottages on opposite sides of the Common?
 How bright their windows are, and how prettily the vines trail over them!
 A year ago, one of them was the dirtiest and most forlorn-looking place you can imagine, and its mistress the most untidy woman.